 Construction of the SL-36-9-09-N 2b Hydrotest Project utilized the PSEP Performance Partnership Program and the construction contract was awarded to the Performance Partner selected for this geographic area.

-The Performance Partner/Construction Contractor's TPE was and the stage 3, which is and the stage 3 Construction Contractor direct estimate of and the stage 3 that was used to develop the Phase 2 WOA estimate.
+The Performance Partner/Construction Contractor's TPE was more than the Stage 3 Construction Contractor direct estimate of that was used to develop the Phase 2 WOA estimate.